Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Audits help carriers confirm:

-• Your subcontractor costs are properly handled (especially if subs did not carry their own coverage)
+• Your subcontractor costs are properly handled, especially if subs did not carry their own coverage

 • Your work mix and risk profile are consistent with what was represented

-What gets audited (workers’ comp vs general liability)
+What gets audited (workers comp vs general liability)

-Workers’ comp is usually payroll and class codes.
+In brief: Workers comp is usually payroll and class codes.
 General liability is usually sales, job types, and sometimes subcontractor costs.

-Workers’ compensation audits (most common for contractors)
+Workers compensation audits (most common for contractors)

 Typical focus areas: